 There is a wide range of upcoming courses and workshops on offer through Fáilte Ireland in a variety of locations around the country.
 Courses such as ‘Maximising your online advertising revenue’ and ‘Departmental management and supervision programme (restaurant and bar)’ are available and most courses range between 2 and 4 days long.

 Teagasc is Ireland’s agriculture and food authority which aims to encourage and support sustainability, profitability and competitiveness.
 Teagasc is the main provider of further education in forestry, agriculture, food, horticulture and equine services and provide a variety of courses which incorporate management practices and technologies on the farm, discussion groups and project work.
-All of its further education courses are accredited by FETAC and its higher level courses are accredited by HETAC.
+All of its further and higher education courses are accredited by QQI.
 Courses are available under the following headings; agriculture, equine, food, forestry, horticulture, machinery, pigs and professional farm management diploma.
 There is also the opportunity to study online through its distance education course or to take a short course to focus on an area such as artisan food, poultry farming or organic farming.

 The Crafts Council of Ireland (CCOI) is the national organisation for developing the craft industry in Ireland, aiming to encourage excellence in Irish craft and design.
 CCOI offers craft based trainings as well as providing information, exhibitions and organising an annual showcasing trade fair in the RDS, Dublin.
 Courses include Jewellery and Goldsmith Training Courses and a Ceramics Design and Skills Course.
 Candidates are invited to an interview and to complete an aptitude test when applying for a place.
-These courses are 2 years in length and are currently still in progress until 2014 when there will be another intake.
+These courses are 2 years in length.

 Remember to check with each training provider to find out the specific details regarding entry requirements and training allowances as each course varies.
 Some of the courses are offered at third level and require to apply through the CAO while others are part-time and open to all.
 With a selection that ranges from landscaping, marine engineering to goldsmith training there could well be a course for you.